 This is the plugin I’m currently using on Magnet4Blogging Media.

 Before that, I was using the EU Cookie Consent plugin mentioned above, which I really loved.
-However, since I use a custom homepage built using Thrive Architect, the cookie notification bar doesn’t appear correctly.
+Anyhow, since I use a custom homepage created with Thrive Architect, the cookie notification bar doesn’t appear correctly.

-Anyhow, if you’re interested, this plugin is simple to setup and while it doesn’t look as clean and elegant as Catapult Theme’s plugin, you do get a few extra useful configuration options.
+If you’re interested in this one, the plugin is simple to set up and while it doesn’t look as clean and elegant as Catapult Theme’s plugin, you do get a few extra useful configuration options.